 Above each fader is a display and two buttons as shown in Fig. 1 below.
 The display shows the name of the A and B paths of each fader.
 The lower section (green) shows the A path and the upper section (yellow) shows the B path.
 The path that is currently being controlled by the fader takes up a greater percentage of the display area, is coloured with the relevant colour and has the relevant assign button lit.

-assigned path will turn blue to indicate the current assignment.
+The section of the display showing the assigned path will turn blue to indicate the current assignment.
 The relevant button will also light up blue as confirmation.